Pillar Content for Blogs: What Is It and How to Create It

 1. A pillar post is long.
 If your average blog post is 1,000 words long, a pillar post should be at least 2,500.
 If your average blog post is 2,000 words long, a pillar post should be 4,000 or more.
 I've seen pillar posts that end up looking like small eBooks or ultimate guides instead, and that's perfectly fine.

-Word Count of Pillar Post
+Word Count Of Pillar Post

 2. A pillar post is broad.
 You don't want to go too broad with it, of course.
 Writing one particular post on "social media marketing" is far too broad and too varied to be a pillar post.
 You could consider breaking that topic cluster into several posts to form cluster content.
 Conversely, a post on "retweet marketing" is too narrow to make a good pillar.
 You can find "Twitter marketing" somewhere in the middle and make that your pillar post.
 Why do you want it to be so broad?
 Because: